 I have loved every second of this season and eager to shoe some tabs at Varsity!!"

 The men's match kicked off at 3pm.
-Beforehand, Wolfe Morn told us:
+Beforehand, Wolfe Morn commented:

 "I am honoured to have been selected for the 153rd Varsity Match this year and thrilled for the opportunity to compete in such a historic fixture.
 Rugby has always been a significant part of my life, and after earning my first Blue last year, it is a privilege to represent the University once again.
 I believe the hard work we've put in throughout the season has put us in good stead for what promises to be an exciting match."